-Sun: Once you are at full dosage you will find your skin extremely susceptible to the sun, I was lucky enough to go away on several trips but found that my skin would go bright red within minutes of being exposed to the sun, however this wasn’t always as sign that my skin was burnt, it was generally just a reaction.
-I now use Garnier Ambre Solaria Dry Mist SPF for my Body and Kiehls Daily Defence for for my face to make sure I am protected at all times.
+Sun: Once you are at full dosage you will find your skin extremely susceptible to the sun, I was lucky enough to go away on several trips but found that my skin would go bright red within minutes of being exposed to the sun, however this wasn’t always a sign that my skin was burnt, it was generally just a reaction.
+I now use Garnier Ambre Solaria Dry Mist SPF for my Body and Kiehls Daily Defence for my face to make sure I am protected at all times.

 Mental: I am unsure if my starting of the contraceptive pill and Accutane on the same day is the cause of my mental state but either way I certainly had good and bad days.
-I have never been one to fluctuate much mood wise but during my 4 months I would say I had bouts of depression and anxiety, I felt very aware of myself and unhappy which is something I have never felt, If you are using the drug make sure to tell those around you so that they can support you when you need it.
+I have never been one to fluctuate much, mood wise, but during my 4 months, I would say I had bouts of depression and anxiety.
+I felt very aware of myself and unhappy which is something I have never felt.
+If you are using the drug make sure to tell those around you so that they can support you when you need it.

 Result: I finished my course earlier than expected, my doctor asked if I felt confident in my skin and I said yes.
 My skin is not perfect but it’s perfect enough for me and in reality the side effects were outweighing my need to continue with the drug.
 Would I do it again?
-No. For me the side effects were huge, I still think much of my issue came from starting the contraceptive and the drug at the same time but still, it effected me more than I had expected and was very difficult to deal with while on social media.
+No. For me the side effects were huge, I still think much of my issue came from starting the contraceptive and the drug at the same time but still, it affected me more than I had expected and was very difficult to deal with while on social media.
 However I am so happy with the results and cannot believe how beautiful my skin is now, my pores are tiny, it feels soft and most of the side effects had stopped within 8 days.
 If you are thinking of getting treatment for Acne, have just started Accutane or have any questions leave me a comment below and I will be happy to help.
 I also shared a more personal video about this on my YouTube Channel which you can watch here.